wwoast/constantina/docs/SECURITY.md

 On the Constantina server, each user is assigned a *preferences keypair* containing one signing key and one encryption key, along with a *preferences id* for that keypair.
-None of this preference data is sent to users, and this information is the only user preference data stored on the server.
+None of this preference data is sent to users, and this information in `preferences.ini` is the only user preference data stored on the server.

 To prevent leaking what this cookie is used for, preference cookies names are given an opaque *cookie id* that is the XOR of the Constantina instance id and the preferences id